FAQ on Accommodations and Disability Services

 What is student success coaching?

-Students with disabilities may meet with an Accessibility Specialist or Student Success Coach for help with executive function skills, time management skills, organizational skills, study skills, etc. If you would like to learn strategies to help you succeed in your classes, please email sds@elgin.edu or call 847-214-7717.
+Students with disabilities may meet with an Accessibility Specialist or Student Success Coach for assistance with executive function skills, time management skills, organizational skills, and study skills.
+If you would like to learn strategies to help you succeed in your classes, please email sds@elgin.edu or call 847-214-7717.

 Report an Accessibility Barrier